-- General Services: Laundry hand, Cleaner, Gardener (non-trade), Maintenance/Handyperson (unqualified) or Driver (less than 3 ton) - Catering Services: Food services assistant - Clerical Support Services: General clerk/Typist (between 3 months' and less than 1 years' service)
+- General Services: Laundry hand, Cleaner, Gardener (non-trade), - Maintenance/Handyperson (unqualified) or Driver (less than 3 ton) - Catering Services: Food services assistant - Clerical Support Services: General clerk/Typist (between 3 months' and less than 1 years' service)

-- is capable of prioritising work within established routines, methods and procedures (non admin/clerical); - is responsible for work performed with a medium level of accountability or discretion (non admin/clerical). - works under limited supervision, either individually or in a team (non admin/clerical); - possesses sound communication and/or arithmetic skills (non admin/clerical); - requires specific on-the-job training and/or relevant skills training or experience (non admin/clerical); and - in the case of an admin/clerical Employee, undertakes a range of basic clerical functions within established routines, methods and procedures.
+- is responsible for work performed with a medium level of accountability or discretion (non admin/clerical). - works under limited supervision, either individually or in a team (non admin/clerical); - possesses sound communication and/or arithmetic skills (non admin/clerical); - requires specific on-the-job training and/or relevant skills training or experience (non admin/clerical); and - in the case of an admin/clerical Employee, undertakes a range of basic clerical functions within established routines, methods and procedures.